Divorce Hurts As You May Already Know!

 I loved and enjoyed being his dad, going fishing, playing basketball, football, baseball, swimming, and going places together.
 It was a blessing to be able to teach Chris about life and God and integrity.

-Also helping him do his homework and all the different activities.
+I was also helping him do his homework and all the different activities.
 We enjoyed laughing and having fun, although respect was always required.

 Trying To Raising Our Son In A Godly Way With Different Perspectives